 When the user starts any client on UNIX, the user may be notified that an update to the product is required.
 The client cannot continue, and the update must be installed manually, as the downloadable is not available on UNIX platforms.
+To start web mode sessions, you need to know the URL of the CCM server.

-Appendix A: Informix Setup and Tuning
+Appendix A: Informix setup and tuning